Doncic, Mavericks cruise past Suns 113-86 to force Game 7 - KESQ

 AP Sports Writer

-The home team has won all six games, none with a margin closer than seven points.
-A trip to the West finals will be at stake Sunday in Phoenix.
+The home team has won all six games, none with a final margin closer than seven points.
+The deciding game is Sunday in Phoenix.

-The Mavericks won when facing elimination for the first time in three tries with the 23-year-old Doncic, their three-time All-Star point guard.
+The Mavericks won when facing elimination for the first time in three tries with Doncic, their three-time All-Star.

 The two losses came against the Clippers the past two seasons, including Game 7 in Los Angeles last year after the visitors won the first six games, a first in the playoffs.
-Dallas is playing beyond the first round for the first time since winning the title 11 years ago, when first-year coach Jason Kidd was the point guard.
+Dallas is playing beyond the first round for the first time since winning the title 11 years ago.

-“I don’t know if he was playing as if he was trying to do something different,” Kidd said.
-“I think he enjoys the moment.
-You guys have seen a little bit longer than I have up close.
-He’s not afraid of the stage.
-I think you guys call it the first time winning an elimination game.
-He’ll be in this situation a long, long time.”

 Booker scored 19 points but was shut out from 3-point range (0 of 4) while going 6 of 17.
 Deandre Ayton had 21 points and 11 rebounds, and Paul added 13 points.

-The 37-year-old Paul is now in line for his eighth Game 7, while the 27-year-old Booker is about to play his first.

-“Greatest two words in sports,” Booker said.
-“I’m excited to feel the energy.
-I’m excited to be a part of it.
-It’s a great opportunity.”

-Reggie Bullock scored 19 points for Dallas, going 5 of 11 from 3-point range after being held scoreless and getting just five shots total in Game 5.
-Jalen Brunson added 18, and Spencer Dinwiddie had a series-high 15, all on 3s (5 of 7).
+Reggie Bullock scored 19 points and Jalen Brunson added 18 for Dallas.
+Spencer Dinwiddie had a series-high 15, all on 3s (5 of 7).

 Doncic played through an apparent left leg injury that sent him to the locker room when he would have been out of the game anyway in the second quarter.
 He returned to the bench and rode a stationary bike before re-entering the game.